samuelolteanu/Local-Cloud-Bridge-for-Anenji-Easun-MPP-Solar-Inverters/README.md

 ## 📋 Prerequisites

-1.  **Compatible Inverter:** Any hybrid inverter using the "Pro" WiFi dongle (typically blue or black) that connects to `server.desmonitor.com` or similar Chinese cloud servers.
+1.  **Compatible Inverter:** Any hybrid inverter using the WiFi dongle (typically blue or black) that connects to `server.desmonitor.com` or similar Chinese cloud servers.
     * *Verified Hardware:* ANENJI ANJ-6200W-48V
 2.  **Network Control:** You need a method to redirect traffic.
     * *Best:* **OpenWRT Router** (or pfSense/MikroTik) to create a NAT Hijack rule.